 The program is free and will be delivered in three streams over 12 months.

-Council is seeking farms and farming enterprises that would like to be involved to contact Leigh Crocker Ion Group on 0419 359 409 or go online at www.iongroup.com.au
+If you have a farm or farming enterprises and want to be involved, contact Leigh Crocker Ion Group on 0419 359 409 or go online at www.iongroup.com.au

 We can help with:

 You are encouraged to speak to council if you are experiencing difficulty paying your rates.
 Ratepayers who choose to pay their rates in one amount, rates are due in 15 February, and unpaid rates will accrue interest.
 There are several ways council may be able to assist, including an arrangement to pay that is tailored to your situation.

 Although interest is charged on all overdue amounts, if ratepayers enter into and honours an arrangement to pay, the risk of additional costs being incurred because action is undertaken to recover the debt is eliminated.
 Council officers are committed to working with ratepayers to put a plan in place for paying any overdue amounts.

 It could be an arrangement that spreads rates payments more evenly across a period of time, or if things are really tough, it might be an interest free period that allows the rates to be paid over time without extra costs being incurred.

 To discuss your rates, visit one of our Customer Service Centres or contact us on (03) 5153 9500.
 View our rates information.